 The Zignal Tech Labs Report: An Antitrust Event

 Welcome to the Tech Labs Report from Zignal Labs, your latest dive into the issues currently driving conversations in tech.
-For today’s report, we used the Zignal Media Intelligence platform to explore one of those most attention-grabbing stories in tech last week: the news of an antitrust lawsuit brought against Facebook.
+For today’s report, we used Zignal’s Narrative Intelligence Cloud to explore one of those most attention-grabbing stories in tech last week: the news of an antitrust lawsuit brought against Facebook.

 Keep reading as we dive into questions like: